apache/fury-site/docs/guide/rust/native-serialization.md

 - Runtime type dispatch with `Box<dyn Any>`, `Rc<dyn Any>`, and `Arc<dyn Any + Send + Sync>` for registered non-container payloads.
-Wrap containers in registered structs, enums, or unions, or register an exact-target manual serializer when an opaque EXT/NAMED_EXT representation is appropriate.
+Wrap containers in registered structs, enums, or unions, or register an exact-target custom serializer when an opaque EXT/NAMED_EXT representation is appropriate.
 - Date and time carriers, including optional `chrono` support.